ioBroker Docker Image Docs

 Detecting Docker environment

 For adapter developers it is now possible to easily detect if ioBroker is running inside the official docker container.
-Please simply check if the file /opt/scripts/.docker_config/.thisisdocker
+Please simply check if the file /opt/.docker_config/.thisisdocker

 exists.
 The content of the file will always tell the image version.